xnd-project/umem/README.md

 [OpenCL](https://www.khronos.org/opencl/),
 [HSA](https://en.wikipedia.org/wiki/Heterogeneous_System_Architecture),
-etc.  that aim at providing unifying interfaces to the heterogeneous set of devices. but these projects are very large and performance-wise can be sub-optimal (ref CUDA vs OpenCL).
+etc.  that aim at providing unifying interfaces to the heterogeneous set of devices.
+But these projects are very large and performance-wise can be sub-optimal (ref CUDA vs OpenCL).

-The UMEM project aims at providing an easy-to-use and simple interface to memory management tasks of most popular devices such as CPU, GPU, as well as different memory management interfaces (files, mmap, memory pools, etc).
+The UMEM project aims at providing an easy-to-use and simple interface to memory management tasks of most popular devices such as CPU, GPU, as well as of different memory management interfaces (files, mmap, memory pools, etc).

 The core part of UMEM is written in C for efficency but using OOP